Regina Aquarium Society

 - Reserve Prices – A reserve (minimum) price may be specified for any item.
 However, the reserve price must be clearly marked by the seller on both the auction form and the item itself for the reserve price to be honoured.

 - Order of Auction – When you arrive with your items to be auctioned, your items must be checked in by our check-in crew.
 Your items must be numbered (see 11).
+You place your box of items on the auction table.
 When the auction starts, the auctioneer will select the first five items from your box of items and auction the five items.
 The auctioneer will then move to the next person’s box and auction off their first five items.
 Once everyone has had their first five items sold, the auctioneer will return to the first person’s box and auction that person’s items 6 to 10 and so on and so on until all the items are sold.
 We will cash you out when the auction is complete.
 Early cash outs will not be permitted.
 Out of town people will be allowed to cash out first to allow them additional time for them to drive back home. 🙂

 - The last digit of the item number is used to determine the order of the items you are selling.
-For example, if you are member #24, your items will be numbered using a combination of your membership number, and the bag number (24-1, 24-2, 24-3 … 24-50).
+For example, your items will be the bag number (1, 2, 3, …, 50).
 Your auction sheet must list the item number and a description of the item being sold.

 - Withdrawing an Item – Once an item has been registered for sale, it may not be withdrawn by the seller without approval of the auction committee.